Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 - *Posting type*
     Click the drop-down list to filter the postings by posting type.
-    For a detailed description of the different posting types, see step 5 in [Create a posting type](../Operation/02_ManageStock.md#create-a-manual-stock-posting).
+    For detailed information on the different posting types, see [Posting types](../Operation/03_CheckPostingHistory.md#posting-types).

 - [EXCEL]
     Click this button to export the stock history as an Excel file.

-For a detailed description of all columns, see [Posting history](./02a_PostingHistory.md).
+For detailed information on all columns, see [Posting history](./02a_PostingHistory.md).